 1. The Nile Basin Dispute

-The Euphrates-Tigris Basin is shared between Turkey, Syria and Iraq, with Iran comprising parts of the Tigris basin.
+They Shared between Turkey, Syria and Iraq, with Iran comprising parts of the Tigris basin.
 Unilateral irrigation schemes that modify river flows, combined with political conflicts between countries, have strained relations in the basin since the 1960s.
 The three countries have been unable to properly co-manage the basin’s rivers due to disagreements, posing a global water crisis.

 Also Read: Importance of Water Sanitation